Intuitive online submission system available on TLC website

 Indexed in a variety of research databases with more to come

 Training Language and Culture is a peer-reviewed online journal that aims to promote and disseminate research spanning the spectrum of modern language, communication, and culture studies.
-The Journal is published through collaborative efforts of the International Language Association (Germany) and RUDN University (Peoples' Friendship University of Russia).
+The Journal is published through collaborative efforts of The International Language Association (ICC) (Germany) and RUDN University (Peoples' Friendship University of Russia).

 The articles presented in TLC provide a diverse range of perspectives and challenging critical reflections on language and cultural training, as well as cultural awareness and international communication.
 The Journal also aims to cast an insightful look on the challenges connected with testing and assessment of language and cultural awareness.